Atrophius/twihl/_posts/2021-03-18-holomusic-1-palette-mv-analysis.md

 As Towa sinks deeper, we see a couple more images from her youth.
 Encouragement from what looks like a father figure ("Kenzoku" is written on the wrist, which stands for "family").
 A look at a younger Towa who also is in love with singing.
-And while she's been given an opportunity that looks like success of a silver platter, she doesn't want to lose herself and the parts of her that make up who she is and has been up to now.
+And while she's been given an opportunity that looks like success on a silver platter, she doesn't want to lose herself and the parts of her that make up who she is and has been up to now.